 Most children remember finding earthworms in the dirt as they played outside.
 Worms are typically fairly harmless - even defenseless - creatures, and most children would never consider eating an earthworm.
 However, earthworms belong to a different phylum than tapeworms.
 The tapeworm is a parasitic bowel dweller that, unlike its benign cousin, seeks to feed on the inside of a living host.

 A tapeworm begins its journey as an egg existing within the intestinal tract of a living host.
-It then finds a new host when ingested by an animal through contaminated vegetation.
+It then finds a new host when ingested by an animal through tainted vegetation.
 Ultimately, it finds a human host when a person eats undercooked and tapeworm-infected meat.
 While the inside of the human body has many organisms and bacteria living in it, a tapeworm might be one of the most ruthless invading parasites.
-As for people crazy enough to try the tapeworm diet, they could find themselves in a potentially fatal position.
+As for people strange enough to try the tapeworm diet, they could find themselves in a disastrous position.

 The Tapeworm Has A Three-Stage Life Cycle

 Tapeworms begin their lives as eggs.
-The eggs typically get ingested by cows or pigs via contaminated vegetation.
-The eggs hatch inside of their animal host and invade the animal's muscles.
+The eggs typically get ingested by cows or pigs via spoiled vegetation.
+The eggs hatch inside of their animal host and invade the animal's organs and tissues.
 When a human being eats the meat of the infected animal, that infection passes to the person.